DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-intro.rst

 -  Free off your previous reserve as soon as you have fully left the block

 In addition, it is possible to take decisions based on blocks reserved by other trains.
-The IFRESERVE(block) can be used to reserve a block if it not already reserved by some other train, or skip to the matching ENDIF.
+The IFRESERVE(block) can be used to reserve a block if it's not already reserved by some other train, or skip to the matching ENDIF.
 For example, this allows a train to choose which platform to stop at based on prior occupancy.
 It is features like this that allow for more interesting and unpredictable automations.

 Starting the system
 ===================